raspberrypilearning/my_board/en/step_1.md

 ## Introduction

 In this project, you will create a collection of images, quotes, and videos that inspire you.
-The collection could be about a pet, a cause you're passionate about, a favourite celebrity, or anything else you want.

 You will
 + Use the `div` tag to create a grid layout on your page